-Admission into Level II (at the completion of first year in the pathway or for a transfer student) An applicant should submit the following information to the professional academic advisor by June 1st:
+Admission into Level II (at the completion of first year in the pathway or for a transfer student)

+An applicant should submit the following information to the professional academic advisor by June 1st:
-1. College GPA 3.0 (on a 4.0 scale);

-- 2. Completion of an English course, Sociology course, general Psychology course, and Oral Communications course; - 3.
+- 1. College GPA 3.0 (on a 4.0 scale); - 2.
+Completion of an English course, Sociology course, general Psychology course, and Oral Communications course; - 3.
 Completion of a total of 50 service hours (see #5 above); - 4.
 Updated resume or CV (including a required membership in a pre-health professions club); and - 5.
 Writing sample of at least two (2) pages and no more than five (5) pages and should show growth in a student's scholarly writing from a previous sample.

-The professional academic advisor will score the student on the above criteria using rubrics and grading guides.
-The professional academic advisor will present results to the OTD Admissions Committee to determine whether a student is qualified to progress to Level III.
-A student will be notified by August 1st of her status for continuation in the Integrated Admissions Pathway.
+The Occupational Therapy Program Coordinator will score the student on the above criteria using rubrics and grading guides.
+The Occupational Therapy program Coordinator will present results to the OTD Admissions Committee to determine whether a student is qualified to progress to the next level of the AEP.

+A student will be notified by August $1^{st}$ of her status for continuation in the Accelerated Entry Pathway.